-- Accuracy basic task performance levels, e.g. how well are particular aspects of a language spoken/understood, or how well can we estimate a distance? - Generalization e.g. how well can we pronounce a word we have never seen before (vown fi gowpit?), or recognise an object from an unseen direction? - Reaction Times response speeds and their differences, e.g. can we recognise one word type faster than another, or respond to one colour faster than another? - Priming e.g. if asked whether dog and cat are real words, you tend to say yes to cat faster than if you were asked about dot and cat (this is lexical decision priming). - Speed-Accuracy Trade-off across a wide range of tasks your accuracy tends to reduce as you try to speed up your response, and vice-versa.
+- Accuracy basic task performance levels, e.g. how well are particular aspects of a language spoken/understood, or how well can we estimate a distance? - Generalization e.g. how well can we pronounce words we have never seen before (vowm fi gowpiet?), or recognise an object from an unseen direction? - Reaction Times response speeds and their differences, e.g. can we recognise one word type faster than another, or respond to one colour faster than another? - Priming e.g. if asked whether dog and cat are real words, one tends to say yes to cat faster than if asked about dot and cat (this is lexical decision priming). - Speed-Accuracy Trade-off across a wide range of tasks your accuracy tends to reduce as you try to speed up your response, and vice-versa.